cosmic-explorer/ce-it-infrastructure/dcc/README.md

 Docker stack for running the Cosmic Explorer DCC.

-The production stack depends Docker images for
+The production stack depends Docker images for:
- - The DCC itself, created by `bootstrap-dcc.sh`
+ - The DCC itself, which is created from `dcc-syr-disk0.qcow2` by `bootstrap-dcc.sh`
  - The [DCC REST API](https://github.com/cosmic-explorer/ce-it-infrastructure/tree/master/rest-dcc)
    which is published to